Skip to content

 Like all class B supergiants, Rigel is very luminous and appears distinctly bluish in colour, in stark contrast to the red supergiant Betelgeuse.

 Rigel serves as a spectral standard for its class, B8 Ia.
-Its spectrum shows neutral helium lines and strong hydrogen absorption lines, characteristic of its class, as well as heavier elements, including oxygen, magnesium and calcium.
+Its spectrum shows neutral helium lines and strong hydrogen absorption lines, characteristic of its class, as well as heavier elements, including oxygen, magnesium, and calcium.

 Distance